goyek/goyek/README.md

 ## Contributing

+I am open to any feedback and contribution.

+Use [Discussions](https://github.com/pellared/taskflow/discussions) or write to me: *Robert Pajak* @ [Gophers Slack](https://invite.slack.golangbridge.org/).

-Simply create an issue or a pull request.
+You can also create an issue or a pull request.